LAS VEGAS RECORD SEALING LAWYER

 In addition to the Nevada Gaming Commission, it’s important to note that sealed criminal records can still be viewed by certain federal government agencies like the FBI, CIA, DEA, etc. Contact us to speak with a proven record sealing lawyer to learn more.

-You have the right to seal your record on your own.
-However, that process can be especially frustrating and complicated without the help of an experienced record sealing attorney.
+You can seal your record on your own without the assistance of a lawyer.
+However, the process can be especially frustrating and complicated without the help of an experienced record sealing attorney.
 We’ve had many clients come to us after they’ve tried to seal their records on their own without success.
 Generally, a record sealing attorney can do the following:

 - Help determine eligibility for record sealing